 , provides background on informal talks, scheduled presentations, documentary screenings, classroom curriculums and individual, family, small- or large-group guided tours of Dark Corner, which Dean has conducted.
 It also provides an easy way to contact him for scheduling any of these types of activities in the future.]

 In August, 2008, a major, new, historically accurate documentary, The Dark Corner, was premiered at the Upcountry History Museum in Greenville and proved to be the most popular event since the grand opening of the museum in 2007.
 The documentary was produced by Dark Corner Films of Greenville.
 It is a different type of historical documentary.
 There is no narrator.
 The entire 92-minute presentation is told, on-camera, by 13 people who have intimate knowledge of, or have lived, the history of the area.
 These include the "Squire," other authors Mann Batson and Anne McCuen, archeological researcher Wes Breedlove, native residents Arnold Emery and Steve Hyder, former moonshiners and fish and wildlife personnel.
 Cutaway footages, photos or illustrations fill the screen as their facts and stories are being told.
 The documentary movie plus additional footages, which are not in the final movie, are available on DVD.

-All three of these are offered by Tamaczar Productions, along with a bibliography of other books about the area.
+"Eyes to the Hills," "Twice-told Tales," "The Rest of Dark Corner's Twice-told Tales" and the Dark Corner documentary DVD are offered by Tamaczar Productions, along with a bibliography of other books about the area.

 See Books and DVDs page or Contact Us.